Hi! My name is Ariana Paredes-Vincent (she/her pronouns).

 My journey with creating:

-I’m one of six, and all my siblings have creative talents- whether visual arts, music, or writing.
+I’m one of six, and all my siblings have creative talents.
 Growing up, I could never draw, write, or play instruments well, so I convinced myself I wasn’t creative, and labeled myself as “the one that was good at school, not art”.
 It wasn’t until I started taking pottery classes at Art Works Now in 2022, that I discovered my love for creating.

 Once I started, I couldn’t stop!
 I craved making things with my hands every day – whether with clay, beads, wire, yarn, paint, paper (the options are endless!).
 During this time I was also struggling with my mental health due to sexual and relational trauma, and the more I created, the better I felt.